3 Questions to Ask Before Applying for a Small Business Loan

 How much money do I need?

-Once you’ve determined the answers to these questions, your relationship manager, or loan officer, will be able to easily narrow down which loans are best for your business.
+Once you’ve determined the answers to these questions, your relationship manager, or loan officer, will be able to easily narrow down which loans are best for your small business.
 You’ll also be able to make educated guesses that will allow you to compare financing options and feel confident with your decision.

 What are you planning to do with the money?